 As with all things in construction, the words used to describe documents reflecting the work as built are not interchangeable.
-The work product of the Design Professional, used by the Contractor to construct the project, are typically referred to as the Construction Documents, or Contract Documents, consisting of drawings and specifications.
+The work product of the design professional, used by the contractor to construct the project, are typically referred to as the Construction Documents, or Contract Documents, consisting of drawings and specifications.
 These documents show the project "as designed," and are the baseline from which the "as constructed" set of documents are generated.
-From time to time, due to addenda issued during and before bidding, construction, the Design Professional will issue a set of "Conformed Documents," which incorporate these pre-construction changes.
+From time to time, due to addenda issued during bidding, and before construction, the design professional will issue a set of "Conformed Documents," which incorporate these pre-construction changes.
 During the project, the scope and execution of work changes, invariably, as a natural part of the construction process.
-These changes often result from design modifications, conditions, differing site contractorrequested changes, responses to RFIs, or value engineering, among other reasons.
-These changes are to be documented so what actually constructed can was memorialized.
-This report of changes is typically made directly on the Contract Documents by the Contractor, the end product of which are the "As-Built" drawings.
+These changes often result from design modifications, differing site conditions, contractorrequested changes, responses to RFIs, or value engineering, among other reasons.
+These changes are to be documented so what was actually constructed can be memorialized.
+This report of changes is typically made directly on the Contract Documents by the contractor, the end product of which are the As-Built drawings.

-Some Owners request the Architect issue a set of documents at the end of the job which incorporate all of the changes reflected in the "As-Builts," often referred to as "Record Drawings."
+Some owners request the architect issue a set of documents at the end of the job which incorporate all of the changes reflected in the As-Builts, often referred to as "Record Drawings."
 Record Drawings take the notes of changes made to the on-site Contract Document drawing set, which are then edited and compiled in an "architect reviewed" set reflecting the on-site changes, and purportedly representing the conditions of the completed project.
 They could also include the "Shop Drawings," those documents prepared by a contractor, supplier, manufacturer, subcontractor, or fabricator, reflecting their drawn version of the information shown in the Contract Documents.
 These documents are then officially released, in either paper or electronic format.

-If the project is using BIM technology, the participants may be creating their documents in separate distinct models based on their discipline, as architects, structural engineers, building service engineers, contractors, subcontractors or suppliers.
+If the project is using BIM technology, the participants may be creating their documents in separate distinct models based on their discipline, as architects, structural engineers, building service engineers, contractors, subcontractors, or suppliers.
 Their individual building models are uploaded to a shared data environment, known as the "Common Data Environment," where they can be accessed and combined.
 These individual models are then imported into a single piece of software, and become a "Federated Model."